 Motion detection cameras

-The best spy cameras arent cheap, so you might think that its not worth buying one for the sole purpose of catching one albeit very persistent mouse.
+The best spy cameras are not cheap, so you might think that it's not worth buying one for the sole purpose of catching one albeit a very persistent mouse.
 If you suspect your house has an infestation or a whole family of rodents, however, you may think twice about the expense.
-The very useful thing about most of the spy cameras suitable for domestic use is that they can also be used as security cameras in fact, this is their main purpose (not many cameras have been made purely for catching rodents).
+The very useful thing about most of the spy cameras suitable for domestic use is that they can also be used as security cameras, in fact, this is their main purpose (not many cameras have been made purely for catching rodents).
 This means you can get extra value from your new camera system, by using it to protect your home.